 - While the Italian education system is of a high standard, many expats decide to send their children to one of the countries’ several international schools.

 - The health service in Italy — the SSN — is one of the best in Europe, and healthcare coverage is guaranteed for all citizens.

 Breathtaking scenery, friendly locals, world-renowned food and wine — life in Italy appears to have almost everything an expat could dream of.

 Wake up each morning with a cup of the best Italian cappuccino, take a stroll through Milan’s upmarket fashion district, enjoy a plate of prosciutto cotto and a glass of Trebbiano for lunch, visit one of the countless museums and galleries, and finish the day eating a dinner of linguine frutti di mare in the Piazza Navona in Rome.
 Sound appealing?
 Then la dolce vita might be the lifestyle for you.

 If you are considering accepting an expat assignment in Italy, or simply just want a change of scene, read on for some background information to help you make an informed decision about your move.

 Troubles with Trash and Traffic

-Regardless of the region, urban life in Italy can be very chaotic, with a lot of noise and pollution.
+Regardless of the region, urban life in Italy is often very chaotic, with a lot of noise and air pollution.
 Unfortunately, Italy is also one of the least developed countries in Europe as far as environmental protection is concerned.